oliverschwendener/ueli/README.md

 ### Calculator

-* Calculate simple math, matrix, symbolic function, convert unit and a lot more.
+* Calculate simple math, matrix, symbolic function, convert units and a lot more.
    * Example:
       * `23 * 24 / 2 + (6 * 7) ^ 2`
       * `1 km/h to mile/h`
       * `a = [1, 2, 3]; a * 2`
+* Press `Enter` to copy the result to the clipboard

 ![Feature calculator](img/doc/features/ueli-feature-calculator.png)